TheDahv/dahvsite/src/posts/thinking-about-your-next-job.md

 More importantly, how do you decide so you don't find yourself asking these same questions again a few months or years down the road?

 I've been there.
-In fact, I've been in all 3 circumstances.
+In fact, I've been in all three circumstances.
 I know the temptation to panic and “just find a job, any job”.
 Sometimes being willing to say no to the _wrong_ job and finding the _right_ job will make a huge difference in your career.